 Frederick James Gould, an educationist and fellow devotee of the Ethical Movement, described Coit as preaching ‘an admirable Humanist gospel in a happy alternation of smiles and hurricanes’ and exercising ‘a breezy and hygienic influence on religious and social thought.’

 In addition to his work within the Ethical Movement, Coit was also led by his socialist values towards the Independent Labour Party.
 Following his naturalisation as a British subject in 1903, Coit became a parliamentary candidate for Wakefield, running in the general election of 1906.
 He was defeated by the Conservative candidate then, and again in 1910.

 In 1909, Coit purchased a Methodist church in Bayswater, which became the Ethical Church.
 Here, Coit and his West London society experimented with ethical worship, decorating the building to reflect the values of Ethical Culture, and producing Social Worship: for Use in Families, Schools and Churches (1913).

 Coit retired to Birling Gap, near Eastbourne, Sussex, in 1933, and died there on 15 February 1944.
 His funeral service, at Golders Green Crematorium, was conducted by Harold Blackham, who succeeded Coit as leader of the Ethical Church.

-Coit was the driving force in South Place’s shift from a ‘religious’ to an ‘ethical society’, and the instigator of the Ethical Movement in Britain.
-His support for the establishment of tens of individual societies, leading to the 1896 formation of the Union of Ethical Societies (today’s Humanists UK).
+Coit was the driving force in South Place’s shift from a ‘religious’ to an ‘ethical society’, and a prime mover in developing the Ethical movement in Britain.
+He was instrumental in the 1896 formation of the Union of Ethical Societies (today’s Humanists UK), and supported the establishment of many individual ethical societies throughout the UK.
 Coit was firm in his belief that morality was utterly independent of any supernatural influence, arguing that man’s highest duty was to man.